zotonic/zotonic/doc/glossary.rst

       See also the section on :ref:`manual-actions` in the templates manual.

    Tag
       The template systems provides tags which function as simple programming constructs.
 For instance, the if tag can be used for boolean tests and the for tag allows looping.
-The zotonic templating system compiles the tags found in a template to Erlang byte code which will be called when the template is rendered.
+The Zotonic templating system compiles the tags found in a template to Erlang byte code which will be called when the template is rendered.
 This is very efficient.

    Scomp
       A scomp (from .Screen COMPonent.) is a custom template tag, implemented by an Erlang module named after the scomp name, prefixed with `scomp_`.
 Scomps usually generate HTML.
 Zotonic modules can implement their own scomp in the module.s scomps/ folder.